ahpooch/docker-compose-syspass/README.md

 - ./syspass-db

 ## Networks
-This docker-compose file creates required networks, but you need to create main pre-existant network `syspass_pre-existing`.
+This docker-compose file creates required networks, but you need to create main pre-existent network `syspass_pre-existing`.
 You're free to make it your way but it would be sufficient to run
 ```shell
 docker network create syspass_pre-existing